-Congratulations to Paul Anderson who have been nominated in Instrumentalist of the Year sponsored by Royal Scottish Country Dance Society in the MG ALBA Scots Trad Music Awards 2017.
+Congratulations to Paul Anderson who has been nominated in Musician of the Year sponsored by The University of the Highlands and Islands in the MG ALBA Scots Trad Music Awards 2019.
 Vote now!

 Tell us about yourself

 A traditional Scottish fiddler, teacher and composer from Tarland in Aberdeenshire.

 Why are you involved in Scottish music?

 I love the music, it’s an extension of myself and I feel it’s important to pass on the tradition I’ve been fortunate to be part of.

 Any particular career highlights?

 Glenfiddich fiddle champion 1995.

 Composer and musical director of the Aberdeen Performing Arts touring production of Sunset Song.

 The composition and performance of my Hielan Symphony.